Didmik/RockPaperScissors/README.md

 # RockPaperScissors
-making a Rock, Paper and Scissors game
+making a Rock, Paper and Scissors game with simple UI